 After a relaxed morning, when the coffee will flow and the garden birds entertain us, we’ll set forth one of T & T’s most memorable forays: a boat trip to Caroni Swamp.
 The star attraction here is the hundreds of Scarlet Ibis that arrive to roost in the mangroves.
 Other less flamboyant species such as flamingos and egrets are common here too!
 We’ll also look for the mangrove-loving Black-crested Antshrike, Black-throated Mango, Anhinga and Tricolored Heron.
 This trip goes down well with a rum punch at sunset!

-Other excursions during our first four days could include the Waterloo and Carli Bay area for migrant shorebirds, a mysterious cave that hosts a colony of fruit-eating—and echolocating—Oilbirds at Asa Wright, and a night-time drive to turn up owls, potoos and nightjars.
+Other excursions during our first four days could include the Waterloo and Carli Bay area for migrant shorebirds, and a night-time drive to turn up owls, potoos and nightjars.
 Nights at Pax Guesthouse.

 Days 6 - 7: Grand Riviere

 After a transfer to the northeast part of Trinidad we’ll be based in Grand Riviere, where a single species is our principal target: the critically endangered Trinidad Piping-Guan with a population hovering around 100 individuals.
 We’ll focus on finding these canopy-dwelling birds, one of only two endemic species on T & T (the other being the Trinidad Motmot).
 Other species we’ll look for are: Trinidad Euphonia (not endemic!), Golden-headed Manakin, Purple Honeycreeper, Magnificent Frigatebird, and various other coastline species.
 After all, we’ll be based on the shores of the Caribbean!
 Nights in Grand Riviere.